harryeetsource/PoC/README.md

 It includes functionality to execute shellcode, which can be used to perform various types of malicious activity.

-It contains several anti-analysis measures, such as checks for debugging environments, virtual machines, and interactive user activity.

 The script infects other PowerShell scripts by adding its payload between specific comments, thus propagating its malicious behavior to other files.

 It creates a mutex to ensure only one instance of itself is running on a system at any given time.